google/fonts/ofl/sarala/upstream_info.md

 ## Designer

-Sarala was designed by Andres Torresi of Huerta Tipográfica.
+Sarala was designed by Andres Torresi of HT Fonts.
 The repository is hosted under the `huertatipografica` GitHub organization.

 ## Investigation Notes

-The repository was located by checking the `huertatipografica` GitHub user's repositories, matching the designer's affiliation with Huerta Tipográfica.
+The repository was located by checking the `huertatipografica` GitHub user's repositories, matching the designer's affiliation with HT Fonts.
 The repository `huertatipografica/sarala` was confirmed to exist with both a Glyphs master file and UFO sources.
 Sarala covers Devanagari and Latin scripts and was added to Google Fonts in 2015.

 ## Result